joshuatvernon/cd-recent/README.md

 ## Contributing

-This project is still in its infancy, so feel free to contribute by reporting issues or suggesting some new features.
-Pull requests are definitely welcomed!
+Feel free to contribute by reporting issues, suggesting some new features or raising a pull request 🤘